 We have been awarded funding to carry out some exploratory work which asks the question, how can we improve the way sexual abuse is reported in the media?
-The project will explore ways to improve the way the UK media talks about sexual violence, sexual and domestic abuse, through bringing media influencers together with people whose voices are rarely heard – those who have experienced sexual violence and/or professionals in the field.
+The project will explore ways to improve the way the UK media talks about sexual violence, sexual and domestic abuse, through bringing media influencers together with people whose voices are rarely heard – those with first-hand knowledge of the issues.

 We know that there is a correlation between how many convictions are successfully brought about and the way jurors and prosecutors understand sexual abuse, victims and perpetrators.
 The media have a role to play in shaping how we understand these issues.
 The aim is to debunk the myths and stereotypes of the media narrative and replace them with a ‘new common sense’ based on the reality of people’s experience.
 The long term goal is a more sophisticated understanding and informed discussions of sexual and domestic violence and abuse in society as a whole, and thus to greater justice in our courts.

 We have been developing partnerships with individuals and organisations in the sector who might be interested in taking part in this project, and interactive activities commence in 2017.
 We are working in collaboration with Dr Nina Burrowes, a research psychologist that specialises in the psychology of sexual abuse.
 We are really excited to collaborate with her, and support her campaign The Consent Collective, as she has a huge amount of experience in this area and brings a vital creativity and curiosity around exploring new ways of bringing about positive change.
 She has also written and illustrated several books that help the public to understand abuse better.